Prime Rate

 Look at your finances over a six-month or twelve-month window.
 That wider lens reveals the real picture.
 You’ll likely see that your overall direction still points forward.
 One emergency room visit or car repair doesn’t undo months of disciplined saving.

-Data from the Federal Reserve’s 2023 Survey of Household Economics shows that 37% of Americans can’t cover a $400 emergency expense.
+Data from the Federal Reserve’s Report on the Economic Well-Being of U.S. Households shows that 37% of Americans can’t cover a $400 emergency expense.
 If you’ve built even a small buffer, you’re ahead of the curve.
 Don’t let one tough month convince you otherwise.

 Your Emergency Fund Exists for This